kw7oe/sadp-notes/architecture/client_server.md

 - The principal connector type for the client server pattern is a data connector driven by **request/reply** protocol used for invoking services.

 ### Advantages
-- Seperates client applicatin from the services they used.
+- Seperates client application from the services they used.
 - Simplifies systems by factoring out common services, which are **reusable**
 - Easy to add new clients to system
   - Because servers can be accessed by any number of clients.